1 Syntax for Modifiers: a generalization of linear-types syntax

 • The key action of this proposal is to carve out a new syntax space, anchored by a prefix occurrence of %.
 Ideally, there would be few exceptions to the general scheme (but %1 is one such exception).
 It is possible that future extensions to this idea will be disambiguated before the type checker gets a chance to do its work.

 • This proposal means that Int %m -> Bool, acceptable today as a multiplicity-polymorphic function, would be rejected.
 The user would need to add a kind annotation to tell us that m is a multiplicity (and not, say, a matchability, which is also expected to support polymorphism).
-See an Alternative below for a trick to mitigate this problem.

 • This proposal paves the way for future proposals introducing new modifiers.
 Possible candidates: